erikmswan/game-recommendations/readme.md

 - **Batman: Arkham Knight** (Singleplayer)
     - I only played Arkham Asylum and some of Arkham City, but might as well try the new one.
 These Batman games (minus Origins) are solid and make you feel like Batman.
 - **Middle Earth: Shadow of War** (Singleplayer)
     - Innovative "Nemesis" system that makes it fun to recruit an orc army and conquer orc strongholds.
 Epic in scope.
-It's total shlock and Tolkien would have hated but I love it.
+It's total shlock and Tolkien would have hated it but I love it.
 - **Mad Max** (Singleplayer)
     - Great driving mechanics, decent combat and wonderful environment/level design.
 Gets repetitive but still worth playing.
 - **Sleeping Dogs** (Singleplayer)
     - Set in China, it has an interesting story and good open-world gameplay.
 - **Kerbal Space Program** (Singleplayer)
     - Build rockets with realistic physics and explore a 1/10 scale solar system.
 For a certain kind of person, this is as good as it gets.
 You have to learn real orbital mechanics to succeed.
-Make sure you have enough fuel to get into orbit, then start your burn before the apoapsis by dividing your delta V in half.
+Make sure you have enough fuel to get into orbit, then start your burn before the periapsis by dividing your delta V in half.
 It is what you make it.
 - **Space Engineers** (Single/Multiplayer)
     - Like Kerbal legos.
 Extremely deep.
 Admittedly, I haven't even scratched the surface on this one.
 - **Watch_Dogs 2** (Singleplayer)